chicolucio/chicolucio.github.io/_portfolio/2023-accounting_reconcilliation_uber.md

   og_image: /assets/images/portfolio_uber.jpg
 description: |
-  As a Data Analyst at NECTO Systems, I played a key role in a project focused on addressing accounting reconciliation challenges for our client, Uber.
+  As a Data Analyst at NECTO Systems, I played a key role in a project focused on addressing accounting reconciliation challenges for our client, **Uber**.
 I developed a customized data engineering solution, leveraging tools such as SQL, Python, Pandas, Hive, and Presto to create an automated pipeline for data retrieval and reconciliation.
 This project successfully reconciled financial reports for two of the Uber's business